Skip to Content

 Kayakers in Icy Strait Point

-As you enjoy the serene waters along the coast, wildlife sightings can include bald eagles, humpback whales, sea lions, and even a coastal brown bear.
+As you enjoy the serene coastal waters, wildlife sightings can include bald eagles, humpback whales, sea lions, and even a coastal brown bear.

 I watched a whale breach close to the coastline during my visit to Icy Strait Point.
 Moments later, a group of kayakers appeared close to where the whales surfaced.